hyperledger/aries-rfcs/features/0434-outofband/README.md

 - `label` - [optional] a self-attested string that the receiver may want to display to the user, likely about who sent the out-of-band message.
 - `goal-code` - [optional] a self-attested code the receiver may want to display to the user or use in automatically deciding what to do with the out-of-band message.
 - `goal` - [optional] a self-attested string that the receiver may want to display to the user about the context-specific goal of the out-of-band message.
-- `setup_protocols` - [optional] an array of protocols in the order of preference of the sender that the receiver can use in responding to the message in order to create or reuse a connection with the sender.
+- `handshake_protocols` - [optional] an array of protocols in the order of preference of the sender that the receiver can use in responding to the message in order to create or reuse a connection with the sender.
 These are not arbitrary protocols but rather protocols that result in the establishment of a connection.
-One or both of `setup_protocols` and `request~attach` MUST be included in the message.
+One or both of `handshake_protocols` and `request~attach` MUST be included in the message.
 - `request~attach` - [optional] an attachment decorator containing an array of request messages in order of preference that the receiver can using in responding to the message.
-One or both of `setup_protocols` and `request~attach` MUST be included in the message.
+One or both of `handshake_protocols` and `request~attach` MUST be included in the message.
+  - While the JSON form of the attachment is used in the example above, the sender could choose to use the base64 form.
 - `service` - an item that is the equivalent of the service block of a DIDDoc that the receiver is to use in responding to the message.
 Additional details below.

-If only the `setup_protocols` item is included, the initial interaction will complete with the establishment (or reuse) of the connection.
+If only the `handshake_protocols` item is included, the initial interaction will complete with the establishment (or reuse) of the connection.
 Either side may then use that connection for any purpose.
 A common use case (but not required) would be for the sender to initiate another protocol after the connection is established to accomplish some shared goal.

 If only the `request~attach` item is included, no new connection is expected to be created, although one could be used if the receiver knows such a connection already exists.
 The receiver responds to one of the messages in the `request~attach` array.
 The `request~attach` item might include the first message of a protocol from the sender, or might be a [please-play-the-role](#) message requesting the receiver initiate a protocol.
 If the protocol requires a further response from the sender to the receiver, the receiver must include a [`~service` decorator](../0056-service-decorator/README.md) for the sender to use in responding.

-If both the `setup_protocols` and `request~attach` items are included in the message, the receiver should first establish (or reuse) a connection and then respond (using that connection) to one of the messages in the `request~attach` message.
+If both the `handshake_protocols` and `request~attach` items are included in the message, the receiver should first establish a connection and then respond (using that connection) to one of the messages in the `request~attach` message.
+If a connection already exists between the parties, the receiver may respond immediately to the `request-attach` message using the established connection.

 Both the `goal-code` and `goal` fields should be used with the [localization service decorator](../0043-l10n/README.md).
 The two fields are to enable both human and machine handling of the out-of-band message. `goal-code` is to specify a generic, protocol level outcome for sending the out-of-band message (e.g. issue verifiable credential, request proof, etc.) that is suitable for machine handling and possibly human display, while `goal` provides context specific guidance, targeting mainly a person controlling the receiver's agent.
 The list of `goal-code` values is provided in the [Message Catalog](#message-catalog) section of this RFC.

-While the _receiver_ is expected to respond with an initiating message from a `setup_protocols` or `request~attach` item using a specified service, the receiver may be able to respond by reusing an existing connection.
+While the _receiver_ is expected to respond with an initiating message from a `handshake_protocols` or `request~attach` item using an offered service, the receiver may be able to respond by reusing an existing connection.
 Specifically, if a connection they have was created from an out-of-band `invitation` from the same public DID of a new `invitation` message, the receiver **SHOULD** use the existing connection in responding to the `invitation`.
-The selected `setup_protocols` item being used by the receiver may have a specific message type to use for this purpose.
+If a selected `handshake_protocols` item is used by the receiver, it may have a specific "reuse this connection" message type.

 #### The `service` Item